Last Updated on 11th June 2024 by Dan

 The photos below demonstrate what asbestos rope seals and gaskets look like.

-Non licensed workers can carry out tasks on these materials if they have had the correct training.
+Non licensed workers can carry out tasks on these asbestos materials if they have had the correct training.

 So make sure you are asbestos aware.
 Take care to never unnecessarily expose yourself or others to asbestos.
+Asbestos testing should be performed if ever your in doubt.

 For more information and guidance on what to look out for when it comes to asbestos and how it can affect your health, please visit the HSE website.